- Your Home

 - Financial Resources

-In accordance with Public Service Commission rules, the Board of Public Utilities (BPU) will continue electric heat related service if a person's health or safety is threatened by the lack of heat.
+In accordance with NYS Department of Public Service rules, the Board of Public Utilities (BPU) will continue electric heat related service if a person’s health or safety is threatened by the lack of heat.
 The utility will also refer health or safety problems to the Department of Health and Human Services (DHHS).
 In the following hardship cases, the BPU will not turn off service.

 If you have a temporary acute hardship, such as a death in the family, recent unemployment, serious illness, infirmity or other grave condition, you immediately should contact our Customer Service Office at 716-661-1660 and advise the BPU of your situation.
 We will attempt to work out a mutually agreeable arrangement.